-The TR-5 drives (renamed NS20) are being introduced.
-These drives offer 10 GB capacity, 1-MB/second transfer rates and added Netfinity Server features (read-while-write and hardware data compression) which help NS20 bridge the gap from being a desktop-backup device to a true server-class backup option.
+The TR-5 drives (renamed NS20) offer 10 GB capacity, 1-MB/second transfer rates and added Netfinity Server features (read-while-write and hardware data compression) which help NS20 bridge the gap from being a desktop-backup device to a true server-class backup option.

 Low tape drive costs, and a compact (3.5-inch, 1-inch high) form factor are strong points of the mini-QIC.
+With the announcement of the NS 10/20, Travan has established itself as a true server tape solution.